 NSF is accredited by the American National Standards Institute (ANSI) to develop American National Standards.
 Standards development includes stakeholders from industry, non-governmental organizations, government, academia and customers who work together in a consensus-based process.
 The outcome is standards that provide a sustainability framework for industry.

 Sustainability assessment standards and protocols can provide credibility and market acceptance for new products or emerging technologies.
 Certification to these standards can also provide opportunities for existing products to attract new customers looking for more sustainable products or services.

-ANN ARBOR, Mich. — NSF Sustainability, a division of the global public health organization NSF International, has certified nearly 900...
+ANN ARBOR, Mich. and EMYVALE, County Monaghan, Ireland – NSF International, a global public health organization, has certified Silver Hill...

 Sustainability is a significant and growing area of focus for U.S. industry, confronting increased materials and energy costs and heightened...

 The Natural Stone Council’s Sustainable Production for Natural Dimension Stone (ANSI/NSC 373) certification is now recognized by the U.S. Green...